-Log Streaming is available to customers that are on Premier Support using version 18.3 or higher.
+Log Streaming is available to customers enrolled in Premier Support using a supported Appian version as per the Product Support Policy.
 Appian customers must purchase Premier Support to use the functionality described below.
 The functionality described below is not included in the base Appian platform.

 Appian Cloud instances can be configured to stream supported logs, in real time, to a syslog receiver owned by customers.
 Once logs are stored in a central repository, customers can index, access, search, and correlate events using their existing Log Management and Security Information and Event Management (SIEM) tools.